ARM-software/AVH-SystemModeling/EchoCanceller/README.md

-# Echo Canceller and Keyword spotting on ARM Virtual Hardware
+# Echo Canceller and Keyword spotting on Arm Virtual Hardware

 This demo is integrating software for an echo canceller and keyword spotting.
-The code is running on a Cortex-M55 on the [ARM Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) (VHT).
-The VHT is interacting with a model of the room acoustic implemented with [OpenModelica](https://www.openmodelica.org/).
+The code is running on a Cortex-M55 on the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html).
+The  [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) is interacting with a model of the room acoustic implemented with [OpenModelica](https://www.openmodelica.org/).

 - [Quick start in the cloud](Documentation/QUICKSTART.md)
 - [More details about how to build and run the demo](Documentation/BUILDANDRUN.md)
   - On the cloud or in local
   - On Linux or on Windows
-  - From command line or using an IDE
+  - Building from command line or using an IDE
 - [Understanding what is inside the demo](Documentation/DEMO.md)

 ## Quick introduction